Why it matters

 - By working with our suppliers and peers, we were able to establish mill-level traceability accounting for 97% of our source volume via our Traceability Protocol and the traceability of mill data for our suppliers has been 100% independently verified, thereby marking a more than 30% increase since the beginning of the program in 2015.

 - In consultation with our suppliers and our peers, we continued to address grievances that have been identified in our supply chain and played a leading role within the CGF to develop a best practice approach to grievance management through the Monitoring and Response Framework.

 - Through collaboration with external experts, we undertook a formal review of our grievance approach for our agricultural supply chain to better understand the related challenges and identify ways to strengthen our grievance process.

 Our future commitments as set out in our recently updated Palm Oil Strategy include to:

-- Provide transparency to stakeholders including our value chain, peers, civil society, and others through ongoing disclosure, delivering the following priorities from 2021:
+Provide transparency to stakeholders including our value chain, peers, civil society, and others through ongoing disclosure, aiming to deliver the following priorities from 2021:

 - Supply Chain disclosure including:

 - Annual publication of mills, refineries, and direct suppliers.